-Re: Lodgement of financial statements and accounts - s268 Fair Work (Registered Organisations) Act 2009 - Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Communications Division, Western Australian Branch - for year ended 31 March 2016 (FR2016/62)
+Re: - Communications, Electrical, Electronic, Energy, Information, Postal, Plumbing and Allied Services Union of Australia, Western Australian Communications Division Branch - financial report for year ending 31 March 2017 (FR2017/10)

-I acknowledge receipt of the financial report of the Communications Division Western Australian Branch.
-The documents were lodged with the Fair Work Commission ('FWC') on 31 August 2016.
-I also acknowledge receipt today of your correspondence in relation to the financial report.
+I refer to the financial report of the Western Australian Communications Division Branch.
+The documents were lodged with the Registered Organisations Commission ('the ROC') on 29 June 2017.

-The financial report has been filed.
+The financial report has now been filed.
 The financial report was filed based on a primary review.
-This involved confirming that the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and Reporting Guidelines have been complied with.
+This involved confirming whether the financial reporting timelines required under s.253, s.265, s.266 and s.268 of the Fair Work (Registered Organisations) Act 2009 (RO Act) have been satisfied, all documents required under s.268 of the RO Act were lodged and that various disclosure requirements under the Australian Accounting Standards, RO Act and reporting guidelines have been complied with.
 A primary review does not examine all disclosure requirements.

-Please note that the financial report for the year ending 31 March 2017 may be subject to an advanced compliance review.
+You are not required to take any further action in respect of the report lodged.
+Please note that the financial report for the period ending 31 March 2018 may be subject to an advanced compliance review.